Healthy Snacks for Kids on the Go

 Kid Power for a Crazy Day

-When life gets busy and kids get hungry, it's not always possible to stop the clocks and assemble a nutritious snack (especially not in the middle of a piano lesson, or soccer practice); it's also not a good idea to form the habit of swinging through the fast food drive thru every day between appointments.
+When life gets busy and kids get hungry, it's not always possible to stop the clocks and assemble some healthy snacks for kids on the go (especially not in the middle of a piano lesson, or soccer practice).
+And nobody wants to be the parents that are swinging through the drive-thru every day.
+So what should busy parents do?

 The good news is, it's not hard to pack nutritious snacks ahead of time that the kids can eat whenever they want; in fact, it's actually very easy!
 The important thing is to make sure your kids are getting what their bodies need for optimal mental and physical performance.

 Here at Bobo's, we know that teaching our kids to eat right can be a challenge, but we have found ways to make good choices more delicious than ever, and we love to share our products with others!

 Like anything else, there are certain "do's" and "don'ts" to having a balanced diet.
 The "don'ts" are simple enough: too much sugar, trans fat, empty calories, etc. But certain "do's" are more important than others when it comes to feeding growing children: